-The licensee submitted its OIP on February 28, 2013.
-The OIP states that installation of the SFP level instrumentation will be completed by spring 2016 refueling outage for Unit 1 and spring 2015 refueling outage for Unit 2.
+The licensee's OIP was submitted on February 28, 2013.
+The OIP states that installation of the SFP level instrumentation is schedule for completion by November 2016, based on the end of the second refueling outage following submittal of this OIP.